Tony Anderson, Commissioner

 Maggie Park, MD, Commissioner

-County Public Health Officer, Public Health Services
+County Public Health Officer, San Joaquin County Public Health Services

 Dr. Maggie Park is a pediatrician and serves as the County Public Health Officer for San Joaquin County.
 She previously served as the medical consultant to the California Children's Services (CCS) program and oversaw the Child Health and Disability Prevention (CHDP) Program, the Childhood Lead Poisoning Prevention Program, and the Foster Care Program for San Joaquin County Public Health Services.
 Dr. Park was appointed as the Public Health Officer in 2020.